Honor Cord Program

 Texas Blood Institute (TBI) wants to encourage and honor you for making blood donation a priority.
 There is no substitute for blood, so developing the habit of donating blood is important.
 TBI relies on volunteers to maintain an ample blood supply for our hospitals.
 Without volunteer blood donors, like you, our hospitals would not have the blood they need for surgeries, cancer and burn patients.

 How does the program benefit me?

 - Students are able to develop leadership, project management, goal-setting and teamwork skills – all important credentials for your future resume.

 - It’s an opportunity to personally save a life within your community.

 How do I get involved?

 Fill out the enrollment form after your first donation.
 This one-time enrollment in the Honor Cord Program makes you a part of the life-saving program.
-If you have already submitted a paper enrollment form, you are already enrolled in the program and do not need to submit the online enrollment form.
-Students must be enrolled by February 1 of graduating year.
+Students must be enrolled by April 30 of graduating year.

-When you donate six times by May 1 of your senior year, you will receive a certificate & an honor cord to wear on your graduation robe.*
+When you donate six times by May 1 of your senior year, you will receive a certificate and an honor cord to wear on your graduation robe.*